All blog posts

 Good luck!

-Too expensive, no return on investment, no priority...
-Too often, sustainability actions still don't make it to implementation.
-By drawing up a clear and concrete business case for your initiative, you can demonstrate to your CEO or business manager the value and benefits for your company.
-In this blog, you'll discover how to build a strong business case.
+Too expensive, no return on investment, not a priority...
+All too often, sustainability initiatives fail to reach their full potential.
+By developing a clear and concrete business case for your initiative, you can demonstrate its value and benefits to your company to your CEO or managing director.
+This blog post will teach you how to create a strong business case.

-Departments fighting over budgets, it happens in many companies.
-With limited resources, it's important to make a clear and compelling case for why your company should invest in a particular sustainability action.
+Departments fighting over budgets is a common occurrence in many companies.
+With limited resources, it's crucial to make a clear and compelling case for why your company should invest in a particular sustainability initiative.

-Sales, marketing and service teams can usually present data to demonstrate the ROI of investments and ask for additional money.
-For example, how many leads a new ad campaign or event participation can generate.
+Sales, marketing, and service teams can usually provide data to demonstrate the ROI of investments and request additional funding.
+For example, how many leads a new advertising campaign or event participation can generate.

-If you want your sustainability action to get the green light as well, you'd better do your homework.
-Sustainability is often still seen as a cost item, which means that initiatives are not given priority or are immediately discarded.
-With a good business case that clearly highlights the benefits for your company, you increase the chance that your idea will be warmly received.
+If you want your sustainability initiative to get the green light, you'd better do your homework.
+Sustainability is often still viewed as a cost, which leads to initiatives being deprioritized or immediately abandoned.
+A solid business case that clearly highlights the benefits for your company increases the chances of your idea being warmly received.

 What should your business case do?

-Convince, make your business manager or CEO want to sign right away.
-To convince your management that your sustainability initiative should actually be implemented, list clearly the reasons why the initiative is a good idea and what your company or organization stands to gain.
-These reasons are also best quantifiable.
+Convince your CEO or CEO to sign off immediately.
+To convince your management that your sustainability initiative should actually be implemented, clearly list the reasons why the initiative is a good idea and what your company or organization will gain from it.
+These reasons should also be quantifiable.

-What is a strong business case not?
-A quick presentation of the initiative you want to pursue.
-Taking the time to present a thoughtful plan of action while also considering the positive impact on your business is the best way to maximize your chances of a positive response.
+What a strong business case isn't?
+A quick presentation of the initiative you want to implement.
+Taking the time to present a well-thought-out action plan, while also considering the positive impact on your business, is the best way to maximize your chances of a positive response.

 1. Outline the problem